 Cider, represented as サイダー in Japanese, reminds people of a drink or beverage, but what the word means differs by country.

 Today, I learned from the Wikipedia article サイダー that, in Britain and France, cider or cidre refers to an alcoholic beverage made from fermented apples,

 while cider can stand for an unfermented, nonalcoholic juice squeezed from apples in North America.

-Cider vs Soda Drinks in Japan
+Cider vs. Soda drinks in Japan

-Unflavored soda water is known as “plain soda”, which is used to dilute Western liquor in Japan.
+Unflavored soda water is known as plain soda, used to dilute Western liquor in Japan.

-It is a soft drink made of soda water that’s been sweetened with sugar, acidified with citric acid, and flavored with fruit flavoring (which is not limited to apple) or the like.
+It is a soft drink of soda water sweetened with sugar, acidified with citric acid, and flavored with fruit flavoring (not limited to apple) or the like.